webtides/luna-docs/content/docs/assets/static.md

 }
 ```

-The luna object is available globally inside the server context of your luna-js application.
+The `luna` object is available globally inside the server context of your luna-js application.
 No need to import anything.
+In the
+client context, the same `luna` object is available on the `window`.

 ## Setting a different asset domain